A pathwise comparison result for parallel queues: Abstract

 \section{Abstract}

 We introduce the appropriate framework for pathwise comparison of multiple server queues under general stationary ergodic assumptions.
-In particular, we show in what sense it is better to have more servers for a system under FCFS (First Come, First Served) or equivalently, more queues in a system of parallel queues under the JSW (Join the Shortest Workload) allocation policy.
-These comparison results are based on the recursive reprsentation of Kiefer and Wolfowitz, and on a non-mass conservative generalization of the Schur-Convex semi-ordering.
+We show in what sense it is better to have more servers for a system under FCFS ('First Come, First Served') or equivalently, more queues in a system of parallel queues under the JSW ('Join the Shortest Workload') allocation policy.
+This comparison result is based on the recursive representation of Kiefer and Wolfowitz, and on a non-mass conservative generalization of the Schur-Convex semi-ordering.
 We also show that the latter result does not hold true in general, for the larger class of systems applying the semi-cyclic allocation policy introduced by Scheller-Wolf in \cite{SW03}.